airnity/kargo/hack/tilt/README.md

 - `values.dev.yaml` - Helm values for development
 - `ui.yaml` - UI deployment configuration
 - `mock-airnity-server.yaml` - Mock airnity server deployment

+## Example Resources

+Tilt also deploys example Kargo resources from `hack/examples/` for testing:

+- **Examples Label Group**: Contains test Project, Warehouse, and Stage resources
+- **Namespace**: `airnity-test` - Isolated environment for testing
+- **Resources**:
+  - `airnity-test` Project with auto-promotion enabled
+  - `airnity-test-warehouse` Warehouse tracking a Git repository
+  - `dev` Stage with airnity-render promotion steps
+  - RoleBinding for secret access (if `secret.yaml` exists)

+These resources demonstrate the airnity-render promotion runner in action and can be used to test end-to-end promotion workflows.